It’s too complicated.

-When it comes to investing in and implementing ERP software, all of the above are commonly heard when a manufacturer is explaining why they’re hesitant to expand or upgrade their use of such platforms.
+When it comes to investing in and implementing enterprise resource planning (ERP) software, all of the above are commonly heard when a manufacturer is explaining why they’re hesitant to expand or upgrade their use of such platforms.
 Then, if you ask those who are using enterprise resource planning assets across their operation, one is bound to encounter some frustrating comments centered on how many of the tool’s capabilities are simply not utilized to the full potential.

 In addition to streamlining the process of extracting such information, Payne also points out that this type of functionality can eliminate days of ERP training and simplify how the platform is managed overall.
 “Our software can even be set up for a mobile device, as a feed for on-floor message boards, and for producing proactive e-mail alerts and notifications.
 This is all based on monitoring trends based on the user’s preferences, as well as activity and inactivity within their area or areas of responsibility,” states Payne.

 Along with greater end-user functionality, the ability to more easily share internal information with colleagues or outside vendors is simplified.
 So is access to engrained wiki-pages or multimedia data sources, such as videos, that help to better demonstrate what the information is showing.

 Much like viewing a Facebook wall, Twitter deck or YouTube channel, the infusion of a social manufacturing provision means ERP data and functionality is tailored to what the individual user needs and wants.
 Ideally, this translates to an easier demonstration of the platform’s ROI due to the increased amount of information being extracted.
 And internal communications should improve when addressing issues like product quality, recalls and supply chain management.